Mirijam1/EfficientNetV2_reproduction/index.md

 ### Hyperparameter check

 EfficientNetV2 is a state-of-the-art model known for its efficiency and performance in image classification tasks.
 In this section, we will conduct an in-depth analysis of the model by exploring various hyperparameters and their impact on the model's accuracy and training speed.
 We will use the 25-Indian-bird-species dataset with 226k images transformed to 32x32, and the ImageNet dataset with two different resolutions: 32x32 and 128x128.
 Due to memory constraints, we used only 100 training examples per class, which led to lower accuracy and overfitting issues.
-Even though, the insights gleaned from this analysis will help us understand the model's behavior better.
+Even so, the insights gleaned from this analysis will help us understand the model's behaviour better.

 The following hyperparameters were tested: